Grounds For Divorce : What are they and do I have them?

 You can read more about this change in our no-fault divorce guide

-In England and Wales, you must be married at least a year and have divorce grounds to legally end your marriage.
-In this blog, I will explain what the grounds for divorce are and that each of them mean.
+In England and Wales, you must be married for at least a year and have divorce grounds to legally end your marriage.
+In this blog, I will explain what the grounds for divorce are what each of them means.

 You have divorce grounds if your marriage has ‘irretrievably broken down’.
 We don’t have ‘no-fault’ divorce in England and Wales at present.
 It’s ridiculous that you have to blame each other to divorce, but there it is.
 You need to choose one of the following grounds to prove the marriage is over - even if your reasons for divorce aren't covered by these five grounds.
 These grounds are known as the ‘facts’ of the case.